College Football Vs. NFL Betting: What Are The Key Differences?

 If you’re looking to base your choice solely on popularity and betting action, then the NFL wins, hands down.
 However, if you’re a fan of one and you’re intrigued by the other, you’ll find there’s plenty of crossover between the two.
 In fact, being well-versed in both games can help improve your overall football handicapping skill set

 The basic bet types are the same for pro and college football.
 When you click on the sport at online sportsbooks, the football betting lobby will be populated with upcoming games.
-The listing for each individual contest will look something like this:
+The listing for each individual contest will look something like this on the WynBet NY mobile app, and other online books:

 The numbers next to the two team names are for the big three bet types: point spread, moneyline and total.
 Here’s a refresher on how they work.